Overview and Background

 Meeting topics ranged from data access and use, including platform-to-researcher frameworks for diagnosing and treating online harms; alternative business models and technical interventions – including “middleware” and data portability mandates – to counter Big Tech’s market concentration; and emerging content moderation practices, dilemmas, and solutions that respect user privacy and expression.

 Building on insights from these meetings, the next phase of Digital Governance for Democratic Renewal aims to construct a common language for understanding broad dilemmas facing digital regulators and researchers and pinpoint solutions that move toward democratic outcomes on both sides of the Atlantic.
-As initial steps, we launched a working group in November 2024 exploring how to build capacity for platform data access by organizing, securing, and sustaining funding for academics, journalists, and civil society organizations engaging in platform research and oversight, and a speaker series on designing and governing platforms that stabilize and support democracy.

 Team